hanu02/alx-system_engineering-devops/0x00-shell_basics/README.md

- 11. Lists
+ 12.File type
-write a script that lists all files (even ones with names begining with......)in the current directory and the parent of the working
+Write a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.